 If you do not want the MySQL service to start automatically on system startup, you can disable it by using the following command:

 If you prefer to enable the MySQL service to start automatically on system startup, use the following command:

 sudo systemctl enable mysqld

 Finally, if you need to restart the MySQL service for any reason, execute the following command:

 Secure MySQL 8 with a security script

-When installing MySQL 8.0 on your Fedora operating system, the default settings may be considered weak by many security standards, potentially allowing hackers to exploit the system.
+When installing MySQL 8.0 on your Fedora operating system, many security standards may consider the default settings weak, potentially allowing hackers to exploit the system.
 To address this issue, you can run the installation security script, which provides an additional layer of security to your MySQL installation.